vanhohen/ADNinja/Guideline.md

 	\\idontexit

 We will capture that Computer-1 request to relay our targets.
-If User who logged in computer-1 has Admin rights for our targets, we will get SAM hash for computer
+If User who logged in computer-1 has Admin rights for our targets, we will get SAM hash off our targets

 responder shell